erikras/react-redux-universal-hot-example/README.md

 <dl>
   <dt>Hot reload</dt>
   <dd>Enjoy the developer experience!
-Your saved changes to the CSS and JS are reflected instantaneously without refreshing the page and preserving application state !
-On the server as on the client.</dd>
+Your saved changes to the CSS and JS are reflected instantaneously without refreshing the page !
+On the server as on the client.
+  Preserving the state of application on the client.</dd>

   <dt>Next generation JavaScript</dt>
   <dd>Use JSX syntax with all ES6 features, and some of ES7 (see <a href=".babelrc">.babelrc</a>).</dd>